UoB-COMSM0166/2025-group-8/README.md

 - **Sound Engineers:** Professionals creating and integrating sound effects and music.
 - **Marketing Team:** Personnel focused on promoting the game to increase visibility and engagement.
 - **Game Reviewers and Bloggers:** Key influencers who will help shape public perception of the game.
+- **Lecturers and TAs:** Academic supervisors and teaching assistants who provide guidance, monitor project progress, and ensure the game development aligns with academic standards and learning outcomes.

 ## Epics & User Stories
 | Stakeholder            | Epic                                        | User Story                                  | Acceptance Criteria |